Gary Stubblefield

-Gary Stubblefield is an American politician.
-A Republican, he has been a member of the Arkansas Senate, elected from District 6, since 2013.
-He was previously a member of the Arkansas House of Representatives, a quorum court, and a school board.
+Gary Don Stubblefield (February 28, 1951 – September 2, 2025) was an American politician from Arkansas.
+A Republican, he was a member of the Arkansas Senate, elected from District 26, beginning in 2013.
+He also served as a member of the Arkansas House of Representatives, a quorum court, and a school board.

 Early life and business career

-Stubblefield graduated from County Line High School in 1969.
-He is a cattle farmer.
+Stubblefield was born in Charleston, Arkansas, on February 28, 1951.
+He graduated from County Line High School in 1969.
+He was a cattle farmer.

 Political career

 Stubblefield was a member of the Franklin County quorum court from 1976 to 1977 and spent six years on the County Line School District board in the 1980s.
 He spent one term in the Arkansas House of Representatives from House District 67 before running for state Senate in 2012.

 An opponent of Medicaid expansion, Stubblefield voted against a 2019 bill to accept Medicaid expansion in Arkansas; which passed the Senate on a 27–4 vote.

-In 2017, Stubblefield introduced legislation to weaken the state's freedom of information (FOI) act by precluding the public release of information about K-12 schools, colleges and university campus police departments, and the Arkansas State Capitol police force.
+In 2017, Stubblefield introduced legislation to weaken the state's freedom of information (FOI) act by precluding the public release of information about K–12 schools, colleges and university campus police departments, and the Arkansas State Capitol police force.
 Stubblefield's bill would have blocked the release of information about the number of police officers or security officers, statistics on the racial and gender makeup of police forces, and possibly even security-video footage.
 Critics such as the Arkansas Press Association decried Stubblefield's proposal for its potential to enable secret police.
 Public records advocates said that the restrictions were the most significant restriction on access to Arkansas public records since adoption of the state's FOI law in 1967.

 Stubblefield described the 1619 Project and "critical race theory" as divisive and co-sponsored a bill to ban teaching the 1619 Project in Arkansas public schools.
 He sponsored a resolution on African American history that downplayed the role of slavery in the American history and criticized Democrats; it was defeated 22–4.